davidcox/genson/readme.md

 ## Future plans

-I"d like to add support for expressions and more complete internal references, so that one key can refer to another in an arbitrary expression (e.g. if you wanted a `threshold2` member to always be equal to `2*this.threshold1`).
+I'd like to add support for expressions and more complete internal references, so that one key can refer to another in an arbitrary expression (e.g. if you wanted a `threshold2` member to always be equal to `2*this.threshold1`).
 This shouldn't be too hard; currently the parser is only about 100 lines long, and not terribly complex.